scc-digitalhub/docs/user/docs/scenarios/mlmlflow/deploy.md

 ```python
 serve_run.invoke(model_name=model.name, json=json).json()
 ```

+If it does not work, wait for sometimes, because it takes a while to load the model.

 Please note that the MLFLow model serving exposes also the Open API specification under ``/v2/docs`` path.